Fair coin

+Exploring the problem of checking whether a coin is fair is a well-established pedagogical tool in teaching statistics.

 Probability space definition

 In probability theory, a fair coin is defined as a probability space $(\Omega, \mathcal{F}, P)$, which is in turn defined by the sample space, event space, and probability measure.
 Using $H$ for heads and $T$ for tails, the sample space of a coin is defined as: